Betty Parris: Overview

-The Salem Witch Trials
+Betty Parris' role

-Shortly after Samuel Parris' affairs with the church in 1692, his daughter Elizabeth (Betty) Parris and niece Abigail Williams seemed to go missing for short periods of time. "[...] along with other New England youth, Elizabeth and Abigail had been led away with little Sorceries" (105)n known to cause similar symptoms.
+Shortly after Samuel Parris' affairs with the church in 1692, his daughter Elizabeth (Betty) Parris and niece Abigail Williams seemed to go missing for short periods of time. "...
+Along with other New England youth, Elizabeth and Abigail had been led away with little Sorceries" (105).
+Elizabeth, Abigail, and the girls attempted fortune-telling methods during their missing periods in hopes of discovering future husbands and social statuses.
+They used an object called a "Venus glass", which allowed them to observe the shape of an egg white as it floated in a glass of water.
+In the water, the egg white would resemble a shape or symbol depicting their futures.
+In one instance, a girl found a coffin shape inside her glass and became quite frightened after the incident according to John Hale's A Modest Enquiry Into the Nature of Witchcraft.

 Betty's other friends were also beginning to show similar symptoms of bewitching.
 Griggs found it difficult to key in on an exact cure and noticed the victims were only children.
 This enabled other villagers to believe that this event was indeed brought on by witchcraft.
 A neighbor, Mary Sibley, recommended a witch's cake to reveal the names of the witches.
 She instructed Tituba to bake a rye cake with the victim's urine and feed the cake to a dog.
 Dogs were believed to support witches and their supernatural powers by following the witches' requests.
 Without alleviation of the illness, Betty eventually named Tituba as one of the 'Evil Hands'.
 Linder suggests Elizabeth and Abigail wrote their story before making any accusations allowing their scenario to be more realistic.
 In the meantime, Tituba underwent questioning, and other victims, such as Ann Putnam Jr. and Elizabeth Hubbard, began to name their culprits as well.
 Other specified witches including Sarah Osborne and Sarah Good were questioned.
-All three would likely have had few if any advocates on their behalf due to their low social status in Salem.
+All three would likely have had few of any advocates on their behalf due to their low social status in Salem.
 During their trials, Tituba confessed as well as turning in the other two women.

 Later that year in March, Elizabeth dreamed about a "Black Man" who she presumed was the Devil.
 He wanted her to join his forces and be "ruled by him."
 However, Betty's family found this extremely terrifying and sent her off to live with another family, the Sewalls, hoping she could get away from witchcraft.
 In the Sewall household, Betty did experience some symptoms but ultimately regained full health.